Programme - day two 2024

 • pros and cons

-Geoff England – Boffa Miskell
+Geoff Englandsenior principal - planning, Boffa Miskell

 HOW AND WHY TO PROPERLY SCOPE THE BUSINESS CASE FOR YOUR ROADING PROJECT UP FRONT